-The beginning of a lesson is crucial because the most important part of a lesson occurs during the first five minutes.
+How to start a lesson? well, the beginning of a lesson is crucial because the most important part of a lesson occurs during the first five minutes.
 If the teacher manages to engage students right away and catch their attention, then there is a good chance he or she will not suffer from indiscipline and the delivery of the lesson will go smoothly.
-It is very important for teachers to start their lesson in a way that attracts students attention and get them ready for the different points teachers want to teach.
+It is very important for teachers to start their lesson in a way that attracts students’ attention and get them ready for the different points teachers want to teach.
 Many things should be considered to reach this end.

 Receiving the students

-Everything starts from the time you receive students or enter the classroom.
-It should be born in mind that bad mood is contagious.
+Everything starts from the time you enter the classroom or receive students.
+It should be born in mind that a bad mood is contagious.
 It is crucial that you leave your worries behind and shine with a smile in front of your students.
-Nothing can be more discouraging than coming low-spirited and infecting your students with you low spirit.
+Nothing can be more discouraging than coming low-spirited and infecting your students with your low spirit.
 Here are some tips to take into consideration while receiving your students.